 READ MORE: Neem Oil Benefits, Uses, Neem Oil For Skin

-Here are the steps to doing a patch test at home and other useful information related to patch tests.
+Here are the steps to do a patch test at home and other useful information related to patch tests.

 You should be able to differentiate between an irritant reaction and an allergic reaction.

-An irritant reaction is an instant reaction which occurs in some people.
-This might be mild itching, mild redness or a mild stinging sensation after the use of a new product for the first time.
+An irritant reaction is an instant reaction that occurs in some people.
+This might be mild itching, mild redness, or a mild stinging sensation after the use of a new product for the first time.

 In the case of respiratory symptoms or anaphylactic shock after a patch test, seek medical help immediately.This however is very rare.

 People with a past history of anaphylactic shock are prone to experiencing it again.
 So if you have a past history of anaphylactic shock then it is advisable to perform a patch test only after discussing with your physician.